 There are certain associations that customers make with brands.
-Call to mind your favorite pastry shop, and you will most likely feel its warm and cosy atmosphere.
+Call to mind your favorite pastry shop, and you will most likely feel its warm and cozy atmosphere.
 If you’re into fitness and are making regular visits to the gym, you’ll likely associate the latter with confidence, motivation, and health.

-A good business logo translates all these associations into a concise visual design.
+A good business logo design translates all these associations into a concise visual design.
 Thus, every time a customer sees the logo of a certain brand, these feelings are recalled.

 The famous Nike “swoosh”, for example, gives the brands’ devotees a boost of determination and confidence to realize both their athletic and life aspirations.

 The iconic Coca-Cola logo design evokes feelings of joy and lightheartedness, which is what the customers are buying when they reach for that bottle in a store.

 Of course, the logo alone would not be able to create such results if it wasn’t backed up by an actual positive experience with the brand didn’t back it up.
 Once the latter is solidified, though, a logo does an excellent job of reminding customers about that experience.

 Now, the question is, how to infuse your logo with emotion?
 That’s exactly what we cover next.
 But, before proceeding, write down the exact feelings you want your logo to evoke.